Nicaragua Flag

 The Nicaraguan government is focusing on attracting foreign retirees to buy properties and then move to the country full-time for their retirement.

 It is now very easy to become a permanent resident of Nicaragua, taking approximately one year.
-Qualifications:
+An individual applying for residency must satisfy the following qualifications:

 1. an investor with at least US$40,000 of property; or

-2. a demonstrated monthly income of at least US$500/month in the country of origin
+2. a demonstrated monthly income of at least US$500 per month in the country of origin

-Another attractive residency package scheme is Nicaragua’s Pensionado program.
+Another attractive residency package scheme is Nicaragua´s Pensionado program.
 Foreign retirees are allowed to bring US$10,000 of household goods and other personal items duty-free on first arrival, and bring a vehicle into the country tax-free once every five years.
-Another perk is an exemption from income taxes on income generated abroad.

 Foreign investors under the Foreign Investment Law 344, may (but are not required) to register investments and negotiate a foreign investment agreement with the Ministry of Economy and Development.
 This guarantees the investor repatriation of foreign capital, remittance abroad of the net profits and effective compensation in the case of expropriation.